lsst-dm/dmtn-056/describing-datasets.rst

         Virtual class attribute: must be provided by derived classes.

-        A dictionary that maps component names to the :py:class:`DatasetMetatype` subclasses for those components.
+        A dictionary that maps component names to the :py:class:`StorageClass` subclasses for those components.
-        Should be empty (or ``None``?) if the :ref:`DatasetMetatype` is not a composite.
+        Should be empty (or ``None``?) if the :ref:`StorageClass` is not a composite.

     .. py:method:: assemble(parent, components, parameters=None)